 In VA Planning

-Pexels craig adderley 1582492 scaledThe VA offers two disability programs.
+pexels craig adderley 1582492 scaledThe VA offers two disability programs.
 Disability compensation is available only for veterans with service-connected disabilities, while the disability pension benefit is available to anyone who served during wartime and has a disability.
 The disability does not have to be related to military service.

 Disability compensation benefit